-8.9.5 ZIMPOL polarimetric calibrations
+7.11.5 ZIMPOL polarimetric calibrations

 For ZIMPOL polarimetry the same principles for CCD detector calibrations apply.
 Therefore the ZIMPOL polarimetry calibration plan includes bias, dark and flat-field calibrations.
 One also needs a calibration of the polarimetric modulation-demodulation efficiency of ZIMPOL.
 The polarimetric calibration of the telescope and instrument is not required for most application because the ZIMPOL/SPHERE design has well-defined polarimetric properties.
 The telescope polarization is compensated to less than 1%, and the instrument polarization position angle will be available after commissioning to an accuracy of better than 5 degrees.
 Polarization cross-talks affect the measured fractional polarization p (or Q/I and U/I) by less than $\Delta p/p = 0.1$.
-These polarimetric properties are monitored by the observatory with the measurement and analysis of high polarization standard stars and zero polarization standard stars on a regular basis.
-The user should consider additional standard star measurements for science cases requiring a better accuracy in the polarimetric calibration.
+These polarimetric properties are monitored by the observatory with the measurement and analysis of high polarization standard stars and zero polarization.
 One can expect that the instrument will be characterized with higher precision, once more measurements become available.

-Modulation-demodulation efficiency calibration: the standard polarimetric calibration to be carried out for each polarimetric observation is the modulationdemodulation efficiency calibration.
-These frames can be obtained during daytime with a flat-field illumination of the detectors using a linear polarizer in the beam producing a fully (100%) polarized illumination of ZIMPOL.
-The polarization signal measured by ZIMPOL provides then polarization efficiency (e.g. about $\varepsilon \sim$ 0.8 for fast polarimetry or $\varepsilon \sim 0.9$ for slow polarimetry) and the polarization signal in the science data must be corrected by the obtained frame (Q cal = Q measured $/ \epsilon$).
-The modulation-demodulation efficiency calibration depends on various parameters, most importantly on the modulation frequency, the used filter, and the location on the detector.
+Modulation-demodulation efficiency calibration: the standard polarimetric calibration to be carried out for each polarimetric observation is the modulation-demodulation efficiency calibration.
+These frames can be obtained during day-time with a flat-field illumination of the detectors using a linear polarizer in the beam producing a fully (100%) polarized illumination of ZIMPOL.
+The polarization signal measured by ZIMPOL provides then polarization efficiency (e.g. about $\varepsilon \sim 0.8$ for fast polarimetry or $\varepsilon \sim 0.9$ for slow polarimetry) and the polarization signal in the science data must be corrected by the obtained frame (Q cal = Q measured / ε).
+The modulationdemodulation efficiency calibration depends on various parameters, most importantly on the modulation frequency, the used filter, and the location on the detector.
 Therefore one must obtain for each polarimetric science frame a calibration taken in the same modulation mode (fast or slow) and with a similar broadband color filter.
-It is recommended to use for narrowband or line filter polarimetry a corresponding broadband filter calibration because they can be obtained with short exposures reducing the charge trap problem while the color dependence is sufficiently taken into account (see Section 9).
+It is recommended to use for narrowband or line filter polarimetry a corresponding broadband filter calibration because they can be obtained with short exposures reducing the charge trap problem while the color dependence is sufficiently taken into account (see Section 8).
 The calibration frames for the modulation-demodulation efficiency are also affected by the charge trap problem.
 Therefore it is recommended to take these frames only with short integrations (limited number of charge shifts).
 For narrowband and line filter data one can use broadband filter calibrations.